Unity-Technologies/ProjectAuditor/Documentation~/Installing.md

 ### Version 2021.1 and later

 To install this package, follow the instructions for [adding a package by name](https://docs.unity3d.com/2021.1/Documentation/Manual/upm-ui-quick.html) in the Unity Editor.
-The package's name is com.unity.project-auditor.
+The package's name is `com.unity.project-auditor`.

 ### Version 2020.3 and earlier
 The package can be installed directly from its public Git repository.
 The instructions that follow are specific to Project Auditor, however, more information on how a package can be added to a project as a dependency from Git, you can check the Package Manager [documentation](https://docs.unity3d.com/Manual/upm-git.html).